How Much Does a Probate Lawyer Cost: Essential Fees Explained

 • Cons:

-• It can be expensive for high-value estates
+• It can cost more for high-value but simple estates.

-• It may not reflect the lawyer’s actual effort
+• It may not reflect the lawyer’s actual work.

 “The good lawyer is not the man who has an eye to every side and angle of contingency, and qualifies all his qualifications, but who throws himself on your part so heartily that he can get you out of a scrape.” – Ralph Waldo Emerson